bpvickers/csv_decision/README.md

   table.decide(topic: 'culture', region: 'America') # team_member: 'Zach'
 ```

-An empty `in` cell means "matches any value".
+An empty `in` cell means "matches any value", even nils.

-If you have cloned this gem's git repo, then this example can also be run by loading
+If you have cloned this gem's git repo, then the example can also be run by loading
 the table from a CSV file:

  ```ruby
 table = CSVDecision.parse(Pathname('spec/data/valid/simple_example.csv'))
 ```

- We can also load this same table using the option: `first_match: false`.
+ We can also load this same table using the option: `first_match: false`, which means that
+ all matching rows will be accumulated into an array of hashes.

  ```ruby
 table = CSVDecision.parse(data, first_match: false)
 table.decide(topic: 'finance', region: 'Europe') # returns team_member: %w[Donald Ernest Zach]
 ```

 For more examples see `spec/csv_decision/table_spec.rb`.
 Complete documentation of all table parameters is in the code - see
 `lib/csv_decision/parse.rb` and `lib/csv_decision/table.rb`.

+### CSV Decision features
+ * Fast decision-time performance (see `benchmarks` folder).
+ * In addition to simple string matching, can match common Ruby constants,
+ regular expressions, numeric comparisons and Ruby-style ranges.
+ * Can use column symbols in comparisons for guard conditions -- e.g., > :column.
+ * Accepts data as a file, CSV string or an array of arrays.
+(For safety all input data is
+ force encoded to UTF-8, and non-ascii strings are converted to empty strings.)
+ * All CSV cells are parsed for correctness, and helpful error messages generated for bad
+ inputs.
+ * Either returns the first matching row as a hash, or accumulates all matches as an
+ array of hashes.

 ### Constants other than strings
 Although `csv_decision` is string oriented, it does recognise other types of constant
 present in the input hash.
 Specifically, the following classes are recognized: